Contact Us: (812) 513-1098 For Family Law Matters: (812) 725-8226

 When the custody of your child is in dispute to the point where the courts have become involved, you have, in a sense, relinquished certain decisions about your child’s future to the judge.
 It’s your job to convince the judge that your opinion is the correct one and is in your child’s best interests.
 If you have an attorney (and you should!), he or she will advocate for you and present your case – your arguments – to the judge.
 But the other parent of your child believes his or her opinion is the correct one, too, and that it is in your child’s best interests.
 And there’s most likely another attorney on that side presenting that case – and those arguments – to the judge.
 I ...

-Child Support Calculations
+Child Support Calculations in Indiana & Kentucky

 It’s no secret that raising children is expensive.
 The United States Department of Agriculture (USDA) estimates that annual child-rearing expenses for a child in a two-child, married-couple, middle-income (before tax $61,530 to $106,540) family ranges between $12,800 and $14,970, while expenditures by married households with one child averages 25 percent more.
 To raise a child from birth to age 18 will cost an average of $245,340 (in 2013 dollars).
 These estimates are used in developing child support guidelines, which vary from state to state, but are established by each state’s Supreme Court or legislature.
-Child support is based on the idea that the children of divorced parents should ...
+Child support is based on the idea that the children of divorced parents shou ...

 Primer on Transgender Legal Name and Gender Changes in Indiana